adamtimm/katacoda-scenarios/spatial/01-pg_tileserv.md

 pg_tileserv is a lightweight service that enables develoeprs to more easily access the vector tile generation capability in PostGIS via an open API.
 It is designed to run in both a "cloud native" environment such as Kubernetes, as well as a more traditional server architecture.

 This exercise will show you the steps to take to add pg_tileserv to your PostGIS implementation.

+To add pg_tileserv to your PostGIS database, you need to either download the [source code](https://github.com/CrunchyData/pg_tileserv), download the binaries, or one of our supported containers.
+We've already pre-staged the container of pg_tileserv for this scenario.

+To add the container to your postgis implentation, you'll need the connection info and username and password.

+docker run -p 7800:7800 timmam/pg_tileserv:Katacoda